scrapinghub/frontera/docs/source/topics/frontier-api.rst

 Frontier API
 ============

-This section documents the Crawl Frontier core API, and it’s intended for developers of middlewares and backends.
+This section documents the Crawl Frontier core API, and is intended for developers of middlewares and backends.

 Crawl Frontier API / Manager
 ============================

 The main entry point to Crawl Frontier API is the :class:`FrontierManager` object, passed to middlewares and backend through the from_manager class method.
-This object provides access to all Crawl Frontier core components, and it’s the only way for middlewares and backend to access them and hook their functionality into Crawl Frontier.
+This object provides access to all Crawl Frontier core components, and is the only way for middlewares and backend to access them and hook their functionality into Crawl Frontier.

 The :class:`FrontierManager` is responsible for loading the installed middlewares and backend, as well as for managing